LEADING PROFESSIONALS IN LOCAL GOVERNMENT

 The introduction of a finance and enterprise, content-management system and support from the Department of Housing and Public Works, allowed the housing team to focus on payment plans, rent collection and signed tenancy agreements, whilst formally acknowledging the traditional ownership of land on which social housing assets sit.
 Procedures incorporated the input of Prescribed Body Corporates on behalf of the Traditional Owners in decision making, relating to the allocation and tenanting of property.
 Council’s rent collection has increased by 37% in 2016-17 in comparison to the 2015-16 figures.
 In 2017, there were 665 signed tenancy agreements which was an increase of 46 compared to 2016.
 Guided by the Housing Services Department’s Client Service Charter, the team continue to strive for success, proven by a 98% rent collection rate by the island of Warraber as well as Dauan’s rate collection increase of 32%.

 The finalist recognised in this category is Douglas Shire Council for their 22-year journey – the Mossman District Nursing Home Project.

 WORKPLACE WELLBEING AWARD

-Workplace health and wellbeing programs have real potential to positively influence the health of councils’ workforce whilst making good business sense through increasing employee engagement and team cohesiveness and leading to reduced absenteeism and increased productivity in the long-term.
-This project or initiative demonstrates evidence of fostering healthy workplace policies and supportive environments that promote healthy lifestyles that enhance positive social conditions.
+Brisbane City Council is the 2018 winner of the Excellence in Workplace Wellbeing category for their ‘Wellness Programs’.
+Workplace health and wellbeing programmes have real potential to positively influence the health of councils’ workforces while making good business sense.
+In this category, a project or initiative must demonstrate evidence of fostering healthy workplace policies and supportive environments that promote healthy lifestyles that enhance positive social outcomes.